 2. LLC Structure Offers Income Tax Flexibility

-As an LLC, an Amazon seller can choose one of two federal income tax treatment options:
+As an LLC, an Amazon seller can choose one of two federal income tax treatment options which include pass-through taxation (same tax treatment as a Sole Proprietor or Partnership), corporate taxation, or an S Corporation election.

-If an Amazon seller chooses this option, the LLC’s income and losses pass through to the members’ personal income tax return forms.
+- LLC Pass-Through Taxation – If an Amazon seller chooses the pass-through taxation option, the LLC’s income and losses pass through to the members’ personal income tax return forms.
 Instead of the LLC paying taxes separately, members pay them at their individual tax rates and according to their ownership percentage of the LLC.
 LLC members are considered self-employed individuals, and they must pay the full Social Security and Medicare tax obligations on their individual taxable income from the LLC.

-For some Amazon sellers that form an LLC, S Corp election might serve as a good compromise between the first two options.
+- S Corporation Election – For some Amazon sellers that form an LLC, an S Corp election might serve as a good compromise between the first two options.
 An LLC that has opted for corporate tax treatment can elect to be treated as an S Corporation, whereby all business income flows through to its members’ individual tax returns, but self-employment taxes (Social Security and Medicare) are only applied to members’ salaries and wages.
 Other business profits that are divided amongst members as distributions are not subject to self-employment taxes.
 This avoids corporate double taxation and helps owners minimize their personal tax burden.

 3. The LLC Structure Offers Management Flexibility